etan18/Obsidian-Notes/Machine Learning/Deep Learning & Neural Networks/large language models.md

 In [[natural language processing]], LLMs arose as a *task-universal* architecture trained on massive general-domain text data.
 These models could simultaneously perform various language modeling tasks, including machine translation, text summarization, or content generation.

 The term "LLM" typically refers to *generative* models which are **decoder-only** [[transformers]], such as ChatGPT.
-These LLMs take the tokenized input and directly predict the next tokens in the sequence (aka the output) in an autoregressive manner, without computing the encoded hidden state beforehand.
+These LLMs use byte-pair [[tokenization]] to preprocess text input and directly predict the next tokens in the sequence (aka the output) in an autoregressive manner, without computing the encoded hidden state beforehand.

 > [!aside] BERT
 > Although LLMs generally refer to generative LMs performing next-token prediction, BERT (Bidirectional Encoder Representations from Transformers) is also considered an LLM by the general definition.